verkag/impulse/README.md

 ## Important
-Due to unspecified requirement, leading and trailing whitespaces are not allowed, separating is done with single space char.
+Due to unspecified requirements, leading and trailing whitespaces are not allowed, separating is done with single space char.

 ## Issues